Last Updated on August 1, 2025

-Getting around Prague – from how to get to the city from the airport to finding the best restaurants…
+Getting around Prague – how to get to the city from the airport and much more…

 By Jim Ferri